MIKNSJ/config/vim/linux_env_setup_docs.md

 Configure Windows Terminal to include a new profile to open Ubuntu.

-Setup Ubtuntu by setting a username and password.
+Setup Ubuntu by setting a username and password.

 ***